-ADDRESS Interview with Shaun Bird.
+ADDRESS Interview with Shaun Bird of Birdman The Welder.

-What advice would you give to young designers / makers / artists / creatives aspiring to make it in their field?Grow.
-Brainstorm.
-Push Forward.
-Collaborate.
-Always move forward.
-All progress is good progress, even if it’s just tiny steps toward the goal.
+What advice would you give to young designers / makers / artists / creatives aspiring to make it in their field?
+To start, you have to be willing to hustle and grind.
+Plain and simple.